Figma AWS Costs Explained: Beyond the Hype and Panic

 They’re doing the work.
 More importantly, they’re growing at 46% year-over-year with a 91% gross margin.
 If you’re losing sleep over their AWS bill while they’re printing money like this, you might need to reconsider your priorities.

 The “innovation <-> optimization continuum” is always at play.
 Companies often prioritize rapid innovation and speed to market, leveraging the cloud for its agility and flexibility.
-As they scale, they can then focus on optimizing those costs.
+As they scale, they can then focus on optimizing those costs, and Figma AWS costs are no exception to that pattern.

-This increasing complexity underscores the growing importance of FinOps (Cloud Financial Operations), a cultural practice that brings financial accountability to the variable spend model of cloud, empowering teams to make data-driven decisions on cloud usage and optimize costs without sacrificing innovation.
+This increasing complexity underscores the growing importance of FinOps (Cloud Financial Operations), a cultural practice that brings financial accountability to the variable-spend model of cloud computing, empowering teams to make data-driven decisions about cloud usage and optimize costs without sacrificing innovation.

 Figma’s transparency in disclosing its cloud costs is actually a good thing.
 It forces a much-needed conversation about the true cost of running enterprise-scale infrastructure in 2025.
 The hyperbolic reactions, however, expose a fundamental misunderstanding of these realities.
 Which I also encountered with my Cosmos DB project in 2017.

 So, the next time someone tells you that a company spending 12% of its revenue on infrastructure that literally runs its entire business is “doomed,” perhaps ask them how much they think it should cost to serve real-time collaborative experiences to 13 million users across the globe.
-The answer, if based on reality, might surprise them.
+When you understand what drives Figma AWS costs, the answer might surprise you.

 Lastly, as the cloud landscape continues to evolve, with new services, AI integration, and shifting geopolitical considerations, the core lesson remains: smart cloud investment isn’t about avoiding the bill, but understanding its true value in driving business outcomes and strategic advantage.
 The dialogue about cloud costs is far from over, but it’s time we grounded it in reality.